 Madeleine Bair is a journalist and media developer.
 As a Campaign Manager at the advocacy organization, Free Press, she supports newsrooms and community members to work together to strengthen local journalism across the country.

-She is the founder of El Tímpano, a local participatory reporting prototype designed to inform and empower Oakland's Latino immigrant community.
-As a 2018-2019 Reynolds Journalism Institute Fellow, she is piloting a mobile news platform as one approach to community-engaged journalism.
+Madeleine is the founder of El Tímpano, a local participatory reporting lab designed to serve Oakland's Latino immigrant community.
+As a 2018-2019 Reynolds Journalism Institute Fellow, she piloted a mobile news platform as one approach to local, community-engaged journalism.

 At the international human rights organization, WITNESS, Madeleine led a pioneering program dedicated to advancing the use of eyewitness video as a tool for human rights.
 She oversaw the Webby-nominated Human Rights Channel and was lead author of the organization’s groundbreaking Ethical Guidelines for Using Eyewitness Video for Human Rights.